cilliemalan/rabbiteer-vscode/README.md

 become apparent once we want to start launching and debugging.
 What we *really* want is to press a keyboard shortcut to build, launch, and debug the project.

+1. From the command palette, `Debug: Open launch.json` and select `node.js`.
+This will create a launch configuration file.

+2. It tries to pick up settings from package.json.
+These would work for a stock node project, but we are using *Babel* to enable ES6 development.
+So we need to make a few changes. (find attached launch.json)

+3. Now if you press <kbd>f5</kbd>, the project will build and start debugging.

 # Links
 * I pilfered this: [https://github.com/Microsoft/vscode-tips-and-tricks](https://github.com/Microsoft/vscode-tips-and-tricks)
 * Awesome extensions: [https://github.com/viatsko/awesome-vscode](https://github.com/viatsko/awesome-vscode)